SmartEVSE/SmartEVSE-3/docs/configuration.md

               You can increase this if your SmartEVSE is in direct sunlight.

 SUMMAINS      (only appears when a MAINSMET is configured):
-              Maximum allowed current summed over all phases: 10-600A This is used for the EU Capacity rate limiting, currently only in Belgium
+              Maximum allowed Mains Current summed over all phases: 10-600A This is used for the EU Capacity rate limiting, currently only in Belgium

 MODEM         If a modem that can communicate with your EV is connected